EddieHubCommunity/support/docs/snippets/en/smaller-pull-requests.md

-## Smaller and focsued Pull Requests (PR)
+## Smaller and focused Pull Requests (PR)

 ### TLDR;

-The smaller and more focused the PR the easier for the reviewer and the more likely it is to to merge faster.
+The smaller and more focused the PR the easier for the reviewer and the more likely it is to merge faster.

 ---

 ###

 Why are smaller PRs better